agent-planning/Plan2Dance_docker/README.md

 docker-compose build
 docker-compose up -d
 ```
-It need some times and wait it over.
+It needs some time and wait for it over.
 ### 4.Check
 ```
 docker logs p2d_backend
 ```
-If not error in output, that\`s ok, else use `docker restart p2d_backend` to restart the container.
+If not the error in the output, that\`s ok, else use `docker restart p2d_backend` to restart the container.
-If migrations don't initial in mysql databse,
+If migrations don't initial in MySQL database,
 ```
 docker exec -it p2d_backend bash python3 manage.py migrate
 ```
-that will migrate the projects\`models to database.
+that will migrate the projects\` models to database.

 ### 5.Run
 ```